thangckt/thangckt.github.io/docs/cluster/appSetting/Conda.md

     - Use `llvm` suite, it contains compiler and linker `clang lld lldb llvm-tools`.
 The compiler `clang` also include its dependencies (libc++, libcxxabi), so do not need to istall `libclang libclangxx`
     - LLVM can be used as a replacement for GCC (GNU Compiler Collection) and G++ (GNU C++ Compiler) to compile C and C++ code, respectively.
 LLVM includes the Clang C and C++ compilers.
 Use `clang` and `clang++` in place of `gcc` and `g++`.
     - Can install some packages: `openmpi`, `scalapack`,...
-    - Should install all packages from `conda-forge`, then they can linked to each other.
-Avoid using `pip`, since it can not provide proper link.
+    - Should install all packages from `conda-forge`, then they can link to each other.
+Avoid using `pip`, since it can not provide a proper link.

 ## I. Installation